 Free Will Offering

 If you would prefer to contribute to the work of the church by paying regularly using a standing order instead of using the Free Will Offering envelopes then please click on the link below and print off a copy of the standing order mandate, complete the necessary details of your bank account, how much you would like to contribute and then sign it.
 The church bank details have been completed already together with the monthly payment option.
 Take the completed form to your bank and they will set up the regular payment.
-Please inform the Freewill Offerings Secretary, Graham Campbell, that this has been done.
+Please inform the Freewill Offerings Secretary, Ashley Hurst, that this has been done.

 Follow us on Facebook